David Aaronovitch: Political views

-During 2013, Aaronovitch became the chairman of the human rights organisation Index on Censorship, succeeding Jonathan Dimbleby in the role.
+During 2013, though Aaronovitch had vigorously supported the bombing campaigns against Iraq, Libya, and Syria, he became the chairman of the human rights organisation Index on Censorship, succeeding Jonathan Dimbleby in the role.

 In May 2014, he criticised Glenn Greenwald's involvement in the Edward Snowden NSA revelations, and characterised Greenwald as "a stilted writer of overlong, dishonest and repetitive polemics."
+In response to Aaronovitch's article in an interview with Media Lens Greenwald commented on "the hilarious, inane irony of having someone who publicly cheered for the worst political crime of this generation – the attack on Iraq – trying to deny other people “journalist” status on the ground that they seek to “change the world” rather than simply report."

 In August 2014, Aaronovitch was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 In 2016, he endorsed the United Kingdom's continued membership of the European Union in the 23 June referendum.
 Aaronovitch later said that Brexit would eventually be reversed as the number of older voters, who typically voted for Britain to leave the European Union, gradually die.

+On 1 July 2024, Aaronovitch sparked controversy after tweeting on X, "If I were Biden, I'd hurry up and have Trump murdered on the basis that he is a threat to America's security #SCOTUS".
+Donald Trump was the subject of an assassination attempt just 11 days later.
+Aaronovitch alleged that his call to murder Trump was "plainly a satire".

 Personal life

 Aaronovitch lives in London with his wife and three daughters.
-He is a supporter of Tottenham Hotspur Football Club and has a keen interest in collecting leather jackets.

 In 2011, Aaronovitch was the victim of a "medical accident" following routine surgery.
-He survived septicemia thanks to antibiotics, a treatment that was not available to his grandmother, who died of an infection following an insect bite in 1930.
+He survived sepsis thanks to antibiotics, a treatment that was not available to his grandmother, who died of an infection following an insect bite in 1930.
 This experience led him to become an advocate for Antibiotic Research UK and the charity's work to promote proper antibiotic use and the development of new antibiotics.